-Saudis soften oil stance on Iran but OPEC deal still elusive
+OPEC agrees modest oil output curbs in first deal since 2008

 Riyadh, on the other hand, faces a second year of budget deficits after a record gap of $98 billion last year, a stagnating economy and is being forced to cut the salaries of government employees.

-Iranian Oil Minister Bijan Zanganeh said on Wednesday talks about a deal to cap output were ongoing.
-OPEC will hold an informal meeting at 1400 GMT, following by a formal, regular gathering on Nov.
-30.

-Oil prices were up around 1.5 percent, with Brent crude LCOc1 nearing $47 per barrel by 1125 GMT.

-Saudi Arabia is by far the largest OPEC producer with output of more than 10.7 million barrels per day (bpd), on par with Russia and the United States.
+Saudi Arabia is by far the largest OPEC producer with output of more than 10.7 million bpd, on par with Russia and the United States.
 Together, the three largest global producers extract a third of the world's oil.

 Iran's production has been stagnant at 3.6 million bpd in the past three months, close to pre-sanctions levels although Tehran says it wants to ramp up output to more than 4 million bpd when foreign investments in its fields kick in.